dtzSiFive/firrtl-spec/spec.md

 ## Probes

-Probe references are created with `probe`{.firrtl} expressions, exported with the `export`{.firrtl} statement, forwarded between instances using the `forward`{.firrtl} statement, read using the `read`{.firrtl} expression (see [@sec:reading-probe-references]), and forced and released with `force`{.firrtl}
-and `release`{.firrtl} statements.
+Probe references are created with `probe`{.firrtl} expressions, routed through the design using the `define`{.firrtl} statement, read using the `read`{.firrtl} expression (see [@sec:reading-probe-references]), and forced and released with `force`{.firrtl} and `release`{.firrtl} statements.

+These statements are detailed below.

+### Define

-Export and forward are used to route references through the design, and may be used wherever is most convenient in terms of available identifiers.
+Define statements are used to route references through the design, and may be used wherever is most convenient in terms of available identifiers -- their location is not significant other than scoping, and do not have last-connect semantics.
 Every sink-flow probe must be the target of exactly one of these statements.

-These statements are detailed below.

-### Export

-The export statement takes a reference expression, which must be a probe expression, and exports the probe reference to into a sink-flow static reference target.
+The define statement takes a sink-flow static reference target and sets it to the specified reference, which must either be a probe expression, or a static reference source.

+Example:

 ```firrtl
 module Refs: